NisreenFarhoud/Bash-Cheatsheet/README.md

   stderr
 ```
 ##Permissions
-When you run the command `ls -l` you will notice that a lot of information shows up about each file.
+The command `ls -l` prints out a lot of informtaion about each file that is informative about the permissions.
-For example,
 ```
   $ ls -l test.txt
   -rw-rw-r--  1  user  group  1097374 January 26 2:48 test.txt